 It’s so subtle.
 Like when I miss my "quiet time" of Bible

-.
+study and prayer.
 In the first ten years of my ministry at Bent Tree, every single Sunday morning I had a quiet time.
 I didn’t miss one, because in the back of my mind I had this thought: If I don’t have my quiet time, my sermon’s gonna stink.
 God won’t bless my sermon if I don’t spend any time with Him.

 So my quiet time became my way of twisting God’s arm to make sure I didn’t lay an egg.
 See how that works?
 That’s law-thinking.
 The fact of the matter is God can speak through me as He sees fit, whether I’ve had a quiet time or not.
 (Certainly Balaam’s donkey taught us that much!)

 Do I want to have uninterrupted time meditating on the Word and praying?
 Yeah, of course, I do.
 I usually experience an intimate connection with my Savior, with my King of Kings and Lord of Lords.
 But the moment it’s not an extension of grace I start to feel that I must have a quiet time so that He’ll bless me.

 Now this is our boast.
 Our conscience testifies that we have conducted ourselves in the world, and especially in our relations with you, with integrity and godly sincerity.
 We have done so, relying not on worldly wisdom but on God’s grace. —2 Corinthians 1:12

 Worldly wisdom says "x" amount of performance earns "x" amount of blessings from God.
 Grace says God just wants our works to be done as an extension of a grace-based relationship.
 Once legalism creeps in, the relationship gets tainted and the unconditional love of God becomes a theory rather than an experience.